rinmalavi/dslCookbook/intermediate/README.md

 ------
 todo:
-For the conclusion of this part we have take a look at [dslCookbook @ github](https://github.com/ngs-doo/dslCookbook) to see how could this price list look like if we made it with designer template
+For the conclusion of this part we take a look at [dslCookbook @ github](https://github.com/ngs-doo/dslCookbook) to see how could this price list look like if we made it with designer template with
+    report PriceListPretty
+    {
+      Timestamp  date;
+      Beverage [] beverages 'it => it.available';
+      MealInfo [] chefsMeals 'it => it.cheffsMeal & it.available';
+      MealInfo [] meals 'it => it.available';

+      templater createPriceList 'PriceListTemplate.docx';
+    }